mk1859/single_seed/README.md

 4) filtering out genes with a low count number
 5) filtering seeds with not enough reads

 To do that we created function prefilter_matrix and applied it to our single seed matrices.
+By default it uses Araport data frame with columns described as above.
 We require the mean expression of a gene to be at least 1 read per seed for a gene to remain and at least 5,000 reads per seed for a seed to remain.

 ``` R